Neah-Ko/SpaceOdyssey/README.md

 on the "world-main" `jit.gl.world` Max object.

 ### For Windows 64bits users
-Built in Vbap (Vector Based Amplitude Panning) is missing however Nathan Wolek adapted it [Vbap](https://github.com/nwolek/vbap).
+Built in Vbap (Vector Based Amplitude Panning) is missing however [Nathan Wolek adapted it](https://github.com/nwolek/vbap).
 May his life be filled with happiness.

 ## Presentation
 This piece takes place a spaceship cockpit during 2 minutes and 43 seconds,